jeaninemjordan/UFOs/README.md

 * Florida: 10 sightings, 9% of the dataset
 * Massachussetts: 7 sightings, 6.3% of the dataset.

 To narrow this analaysis even further, El Cajon, CA reported the highest numbet of sightings (5), while the remaining cities in the dataset each reported three or less.
 The remaining states in the dataset reported four or less UFO sightings.
-Further analysis with a larger dataset could be conducted to determine whether coastal territories are more likely to experience reports of UFOs.
+Further analysis with a larger dataset should be conducted on coastal territories and UFO sighting frequency to determine the geographical significance.

 #### "Time flies over us, but leaves its shadow behind.” - Nathaniel Hawthorne